m-voit/concepts-of-programming-languages/study-project/paper.md

 ## Summary

-After implementing the Boolean parser, it can be said that JavaScript is well suited to implement a parser.
+After implementing the Boolean parser, one can say that JavaScript is well suited to implement a parser.
-As we have seen, JavaScript has good support for all the basic concepts of functional programming.
+As we have seen, JavaScript has good support for all basic concepts of functional programming.
-It's only missing some advanced concepts like pattern matching or algebraic data types, which would have simplified the parser implementation.
+Only some advanced concepts like pattern matching or algebraic data types are missing, which would have simplified the implementation of the parser.

 The only real downside is the dynamic and weakly typed type system of JavaScript.
-While this allows for easily writing reusable functions, it also makes it hard to spot errors.
+While this makes it easy to write reusable functions, it also makes it difficult to detect errors.
-This was especially the case on some parser functions taking a lot of different inputs, like the convert function.
+This was especially the case with some parser functions that take many inputs, such as the `convert()` function.
-However, this disadvantage is more of general problem in JavaScript than a specific problem in functional programming.
+However, this disadvantage is a more general problem in JavaScript than a specific problem in functional programming.

 When it comes to implementing the parser, the differences between Go and JavaScript are subtle.
 The only outstanding difference is the higher verbosity of the Go code, due to type annotations and type casts.

-In the big picture, when compared to Go, JavaScript shows more focus on functional programming, especially on topics like tail-call optimization or short lambda expressions.
+On the whole, JavaScript shows more focus on functional programming compared to Go, especially on topics like tail-call optimization or short lambda expressions.
-To sum it up, the support of functional programming in JavaScript is more advanced than it is in Go.
+In summary, support for functional programming in JavaScript is more advanced than in Go.

 ## References